Abercrombie classification

 • These terms require thought and imagination to deduce the intended conclusion about the underlying good.

-• “Orange Crush” soda is the archetypical example of a suggestive term.
+• “Orange Crush” (an orange-flavored soda) is one example of a suggestive term.

 • Suggestive terms are entitled to trademark protection even without a secondary meaning.